Robust intra-model teleconnection patterns for extreme heatwaves: Hemispheric teleconnection patterns

 To summarize, we find qualitative agreement between Figures~\ref{fig:PlasimFrance},~\ref{fig:CESMFrance} and~\ref{fig:ERA5France} as well as agreement between~\ref{fig:PlasimScandinavia},~\ref{fig:CESMScandinavia} and~\ref{fig:ERA5Scandinavia}.
 CESM seems to be capturing the teleconnection patterns closer to reanalysis.
 For instance, in case of heatwaves conditioned to France we see that CESM captures better the distribution of geopotential anomalies over Canada and Northern Russia when compared to ERA5.
 Nevertheless, the similarities displayed in the teleconnection patterns suggest that they are model independent and have observational counterparts that are rather robust.

 Another important question is how these patterns change when conditioning for more extreme heatwaves.
 In Figure~\ref{fig:comp_r100vsr4to100} we compare extreme heatwaves with return time larger than 100 years, with the ones with return time in the range $4 < r < 100$.
 In the latter case we have actually removed the 10 most extreme events to show that they do not contribute noticeably compared to the remaining 240 events.
-Like in the previous analysis we identify the three most important features as positive GPHA over North sea, Greenland and East Canada.
+Like in the previous analysis we identify the three most important features as {negative GPHA over Greenland} and positive GPHA over North sea and East Canada.
 In Figure~\ref{fig:r100}, for the events that are more extreme, they take values 166 m, -134 m and approximately 90 m, while on Figure~\ref{fig:4r100}, for the events that are milder, they take the values 87 m, -81m and approximately 40 m.
 Furthermore, Figure~\ref{fig:r100} has variety of other mostly statistically insignificant cyclonic/anticyclonic anomalies.
-The conclusion is that when going from less extreme to more extreme heatwaves, the most significant features remain geographically fixed (500GPHA naturally deepen), while we obtain a few more anomalies that do not pass $|t| > 2$ test.
+The conclusion is that when going from less extreme to more extreme heatwaves, the most significant features remain geographically fixed (500GPHA naturally deepen), while we obtain a few more anomalies that do not pass $|t| > 2$ test. {For comparisons with Scandinavia see Figure S1 in supplementary material.}